You want parenting skills because you're frustrated about your angry child. You might even feel helpless and lost about what to do next!

 Watch this video for a great example of positive parenting, and how it can empower a child to follow his dreams.

 The good person inside you is your best resource for good parenting.
 Look at these recommendations, think about them, and use the ones that feel right to you.

-By the way, if your children are adolescents, you also need to learn about parenting teenagers.
+While I'm thinking of it, if your children are adolescents, you also need to learn about parenting teenagers.

 None of these parenting skills will work unless there is a container of love in your parent child relationship with the angry child.
 So, use these with that understanding, and always, always use the above three positive, rapport-building parenting skills along the way.
 You want your child to become their own best anger management resource.